 As a component of the Revalidation Process, Adaptation Training should be carried out as deemed necessary by a Competent Authority and/or VTS Authority.
 A process of adaptation training will be implemented whenever significant changes are expected to be made or have been made, concerning equipment, regulations, operational procedures or any other matter which is relevant to the performance of VTS personnel.

-Adaptation training may be conducted by an Accredited Training Organisation or by individual VTS Authorities as determined by the relevant Competent Authority.
+Adaptation training may be conducted by an individual VTS Authorities or Accredited Training Organisation as determined by the relevant Competent Authority.
 Adaptation training should be linked to a process combining instruction and practice to provide VTS personnel with the competence[KG13] necessary to perform in their present/future jobs both efficiently and effectively.

 Therefore, the general objectives of adaptation training are to provide a structured means of training to enable VTS personnel to continue to perform in their present/future jobs both efficiently and effectively when a significant change in the VTS environment is planned or has been made.